FIWARE/tutorials.Step-by-Step/docs/securing-access.md

 ## User Credentials Grant

-The user credentials grant flow, also known as the password grant should only be used when:
+The [User Credentials](https://tools.ietf.org/html/rfc6749#section-1.3.3) grant flow, also known as the *resource owner password credentials grant* or password grant should only be used when:

 * A User wants to log into an application via a web-app client
 * The web-app client is absolutely trusted